 Field-hunting tip

-Look in alkaline pegmatites country — that is the host setting where hydroxykenopyrochlore typically forms.
+Look in alkaline pegmatites country, the host setting where hydroxykenopyrochlore typically forms.
 If you start seeing aegirine, feldspar, zircon in float, you are in the right ground.
 Field specimens usually show a octahedral crystals habit, so train your eye for that shape before scanning the outcrop.